Notorious Russian mobster says he just wants to go home

 "I can't do nothing," Nayfeld griped in a thick Russian accent between shots of vodka at a restaurant a few blocks north of Brooklyn's Brighton Beach neighborhood, which has been a haven for immigrants from the former Soviet Union since the 1970s.
 "Give me a chance to start a new life."

-Nayfeld, who still sports the shaved head, piercing eyes and tattooed, bodybuilder's physique that made him an intimidating figure in the city's Russian-speaking neighborhoods for decades, told The Associated Press he longs to immigrate back to a homeland where his skill set connecting businesspeople of all stripes will yield better dividends.
+Nayfeld, who still sports the shaved head, piercing eyes and tattooed, burly physique that made him an intimidating figure in the city's Russian-speaking neighborhoods for decades, told The Associated Press he longs to move back to a homeland where his skill set connecting businesspeople of all stripes will yield better dividends.

 But for now he is not allowed to leave, still facing three years' probation from his latest prison term, which ended in October, a two-year stint for his role in a murder-for-hire plot that morphed into an extortion attempt.